Rediscovery

 of foundation lines imported from Iran to England in the early

-Creek, Texas.
-Their farm is now located in Waller, Texas, where
+and five mares.
+Their farm is now located in Bowling Green Kentucky, where they

-they enthusiastically import, breed and promote their Caspian
+enthusiastically import, breed and promote thier Caspian horses.

 Rediscovery